 We can’t blame you if you want to experience everything Sri Lanka has to offer – the history, the beaches, the flavours, are all equally tempting.
 On this 14-day tour, search for wildlife on a safari, visit the historic city of Galle, and taste for yourself the exotic flavours at a spice plantation.
 Then, head over to the southern coast (with whales and dolphins as your travel buddies) for some well-earned time with snorkelling, surfing, and a beach barbecue.

-G Adventures for Good: Lunch at Sthree Craft Shop and Café, Kandy
+Your G for Good Moment: Lunch at Sthree Craft Shop and Café, Kandy

-G Adventures for Good: AMBA Estate, Ella.
+Your G for Good Moment: AMBA Estate, Ella.
 Spice plantation visit.
 Kandyan cultural dance performance.
-Temple of the Tooth visit (Kandy).
+Temple of the Tooth visit.
 Tea plantation visit and tasting (AMBA).
-Trek to Ella Rock.
-Picnic at Ella Rock.
 Cooking demonstration.
 BBQ and camp at Udawalawe NP.
-Elephant Transit Home visit (Udawalawe).
-Nature walk (Udawalawe).
+Elephant Transit Home visit.
+Nature walk.
 Galle City and Fort tour.
 Sailing Sri Lanka’s south coast.
 Visits to Weligama Bay and Galle.
 Watching for whales and dolphins from the boat.
 Beach BBQ.
 Snorkelling, kayaking and stand up paddle boarding equipment.
 All transport between destinations and to/from included activities.

-Visit a spice plantation to interact with Ayurveda students, Tour a tea plantation and chat with a local expert, Hike up Little Adam’s peak, spot Sri Lankan elephants on a reserve safari, Explore Galle and the historic fort, Sail along the southern coast, Enjoy time on beautiful beaches
+Visit a spice plantation to interact with Ayurveda students, Tour a tea plantation and chat with a local expert, spot Sri Lankan elephants on a reserve safari, Explore Galle and the historic fort, Sail along the southern coast, Enjoy time on beautiful beaches

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.